haskell/haskell-ide-engine/README.md

 $ stack --stack-yaml=<stack.yaml you used to build hie> exec hoogle generate
 ```

-Or you can set the enviornment `HIE_HOOGLE_DATABASE` to specify a specific database.
+Or you can set the environment variable `HIE_HOOGLE_DATABASE` to specify a specific database.

 ## Contributing